-For the non-split mode 802.15.4w only introduces new lower bit-rates compared to the IEEE Std 802.15.4-2015 LECIM FSK PHY.
+For the non-split mode, 802.15.4w only introduces new lower bit-rates compared to the IEEE Std 802.15.4-2015 LECIM FSK PHY.
 Reducing the bit-rate will only scale the performance compared to the existing standard.
 Therefore, no additional analyses are performed for the non-split mode within this document, as the results will be practically identical to the results presented in the 802.15.4k coexistence document [2].

 The split mode adds additional functionalities to the LECIM FSK PHY.
 Consequently, the following analyses will focus on these additional features.